wilsonadenuga/wilsonadenuga/README.md

 - founding engineer at **Reporta Insights**, a fraud intelligence platform now used by 50+ Nigerian financial institutions to combat digital financial crime
 - built and shipped **Rate Watch**, a cross-border payment rate aggregator that compares providers so you actually know who's giving you a fair deal
 - shipped software across Africa and Europe, including stints at **Hälsa Hemma** in Sweden and **Beyond IT** in Italy
-- maintain a couple of npm packages that real humans actually download (looking at you, `react-smart-conditional`)

 ## things to know about me